-- 5.1.1 All Traffic Impact Analyses shall be presented in accordance with the "Strafford Regional Planning Commission's Guidelines for Traffic Impact Analysis 1986," incorporated into these regulations by reference, or in accordance with other best practices for a traffic impact analysis.
-The Planning Board reserves the right to retain the services of an outside agency for the purposes of reviewing any traffic impact analysis submitted. - 5.1.2 All Fiscal Impact Analyses shall be presented in accordance with the "Strafford Regional Planning Commission's Guidelines for Fiscal Impact Analysis 1988," incorporated into these regulations by reference, or in accordance with other best practices for a fiscal impact analysis.
-The Planning Board reserves the right to retain the services of an outside agency for the purposes of reviewing any fiscal impact analysis submitted.

-5.1.3 All Environmental Impact Statements shall be presented in accordance with best practices for environmental impact statements, as prescribed by the Planning Board.
+- 5.1.2 All Fiscal Impact Analyses shall be presented in accordance with best practices. the "Strafford Regional Planning Commission's Guidelines for Fiscal Impact Analysis 1988," incorporated into these regulations by reference, or in accordance with other best practices for a fiscal impact analysis.
+The Planning Board reserves the right to retain the services of an outside agency for the purposes of reviewing any fiscal impact analysis submitted, at the applicant's expense. - 5.1.3 All Environmental Impact Statements shall be presented in accordance with best practices for environmental impact statements, as prescribed by the Planning Board.